TMJ TREATMENT WITHOUT SURGERY

 Are you suffering from jaw pain but don’t want to have surgery?
-Dr. David Frey is the only dentist in Los Angeles to offer treatment for TMJ pain with a Fixed Anterior Growth Guidance Appliance (FAGGA).
+Dr. David Frey is a dentist in Los Angeles offering treatment for TMJ pain with a Fixed Anterior Growth Guidance Appliance (FAGGA).
 Dr. Frey uses this treatment to grow the bone organically without the need for surgery or restorations.
 If your jawbone is deficient, our office can fix it.

 Physiological Orthodontics is our revolutionary approach to straighten teeth while adapting the jaw bones to their full genetic potential.
 Physiological Orthodontics stimulates your facial bones to create a healthy airway, full jaw function and straighten the teeth all at the same time.
 Our orthodontic approach focuses on the entire face, not just the teeth, unlike traditional orthodontics.
 FAGGA makes it possible to straighten teeth without the risk of TMJ or Sleep apnea later on in life, and can cure existing TMJ and sleep apnea symptoms.